CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 IAM has a `global` view

+Permissions let you specify access to AWS resources.
+Permissions are granted to IAM entities (users, groups, and roles) and by default these entities start with no permissions.
+In other words, IAM entities can do nothing in AWS until you grant them your desired permissions.
+To give entities permissions, you can attach a policy that specifies the type of access, the actions that can be performed, and the resources on which the actions can be performed.
+In addition, you can specify any conditions that must be set for access to be allowed or denied.

+## IAM policies
+A permissions policy describes who has access to what.
+Policies attached to an IAM identity are identity-based policies (IAM policies) and policies attached to a resource are resource-based policies.
+Amazon RDS supports only identity-based policies (IAM policies).

+## DB authenticatioin via IAM

+MySQL and PostgreSQL both support IAM database authentication.

+To protect the confidential data of your customers, you have to ensure that your RDS database can only be accessed using the profile credentials specific to your EC2 instances via an authentication token.

+You can authenticate to your DB instance using AWS Identity and Access Management (IAM) database authentication.
+IAM database authentication works with MySQL and PostgreSQL.
+With this authentication method, you don't need to use a password when you connect to a DB instance.
+Instead, you use an authentication token.

+An authentication token is a unique string of characters that Amazon RDS generates on request.
+Authentication tokens are generated using AWS Signature Version 4.
+Each token has a lifetime of 15 minutes.
+You don't need to store user credentials in the database, because authentication is managed externally using IAM.
+You can also still use standard database authentication.

 ## IAM Federation
 • Big enterprises usually integrate their own repository of users with IAM
 • This way, one can login into AWS using their company credentials